-Under these guidelines following products/services may be offered.
+Under these regulations following products/services may be offered.

 - Opening and maintaining a BB Account.
-A BB account is an account opened and operated by a customer with a bank.
+A BB account can be opened and operated by a customer with a bank through use of BB channels.
 Banks may associate such account to a particular branch or to a centralized branchless banking unit.
 Account capabilities/limits are commensurate with the level of customer due diligence (CDD) and KYC procedures the customer has undergone.
-Risk based KYC and CDD structure is explained in the relevant section of these guidelines. - Account-to-account Fund transfer: Customers may transfer funds to/from their BB account from/to their other pre-registered accounts (current/saving bank accounts, loan limit accounts, credit card accounts etc.) - Person-to-person Fund Transfers: Customer can transfer funds from their BB account to BB or regular accounts of other customers of same or some other bank (depending on the model capabilities). - Cash-in and Cash-out: Customers may deposit and withdraw funds to/from their BB account using a variety of options including bank-branch counters, ATM machines and authorized agent locations. - Bill Payments: A BB account can also be used to pay utility bills (e.g. Gas, Electricity, Phone etc.) - Merchant Payments: Customers can use a BB account to make payments for purchases of goods and/or services. - Loan Disbursement/Repayment: FIs, particularly MFBs may use BB accounts as a means to disburse small loan amounts to their borrowers having BB accounts.
-The same accounts may be used by customers to repay their loan installments.
+Risk based KYC and CDD structure is explained in the relevant section of these regulations. - Account-to-account Fund transfer: Customers may transfer funds to/from their BB account from/to their other pre-registered accounts (current/saving bank accounts, loan limit accounts, credit card accounts etc.) - Person-to-person Fund Transfers: Customer can transfer funds from/to their BB or regular account to/from BB or regular accounts of same or some other bank (depending on the model capabilities) or to mobile numbers of other non-BB account holders. - Cash-in and Cash-out: Customers may deposit and withdraw funds to/from their BB account using a variety of options including bank-branch counters, ATM machines and authorized agent locations.